M.video Success Story: Measuring the ROPO effect

 - Purchasing offline in the company’s chain stores.

 - Finding products on the website and buying them in offline stores.
-This behavior is known as ROPO — research online, purchase offline.
+This behavior is known as ROPO Effect — research online, purchase offline.

 M.video’s marketers were looking to evaluate the impact online channels have on offline sales.
 This would allow them to more accurately calculate the return on advertising investments and build a better marketing strategy based on the complete data.
 Another task was to improve the online experience of the customers, by discovering the reasons why they choose to buy in offline stores after visiting the website.
 To achieve these two goals, M.video’s marketers decided to integrate the data about online and offline touchpoints of the signed-in users (about 12% of the total number of website visitors).